-Although the restaurant chain had previously opened locations in northern Cincinnati and in Columbus, the Dayton area is now getting its first taste of Cooper’s Hawk Winery & Restaurant with Monday’s opening of the newest Cooper’s Hawk at Cornerstone of Centerville.
+Although the restaurant chain had previously opened locations in northern Cincinnati and in Columbus, the Dayton area has gotten its first taste of Cooper’s Hawk Winery & Restaurant with the August 2019 opening of the newest Cooper’s Hawk at Cornerstone of Centerville.

 There is plenty to like on the menu.